 A marketing gimmick is an idea or selling point that helps sell a product at an increased price point but with little or no extra value.
 This is different from marketing segmentation.
 Brands create segmentation’s of products to cater to consumers’ different needs, for example creating different products according to quality in coffee or chocolate, which will be priced accordingly.
 Segmentation can be for different consumer segments, such as men vs. women’s perfumes, or sub-segments, such as women’s perfume for those women who don’t like flowery fragrances.
-One of the key value that such gimmicks provide is to make their consumer that they are special, which is most of the times a good reason why consumers fall for it, over and over again.
+One key value that such gimmicks provide is to make their consumer feel that they are special, which is most of the times, a good reason why consumers fall for it, over and over again.

 But before we get into the debate of how to avoid marketing gimmicks, let’s look at a few examples to help us understand how frequently we see them around us.

 A lot of marketing gimmicks are targeted towards women, and they have been for decades.
 From FMCG products to electronic goods to beauty products, they’re everywhere.
 Print fashion magazines are plagued with marketing gimmicks, the first few pages of which are filled with ads.
 They make women aspire for the fashionable lifestyle.
 Elle, Glamour – take your pick, and you’ll feel like you’re browsing through a product catalog, not a publication.